The need for retreat

 In addition, any kind of wounding, in our ministry or in our childhood, makes it especially important for us to receive the emotional healing, restoration, and rejuvenation that can bring us back to joy and hope for the future.

 He Restoreth my Soul is a ministry designed to give you a place away from the stresses of your daily life and ministry, where you can relax and enjoy fellowship with God and be ministered to in prayer.

 We spend the weekend some place beautiful (eventually at our own facility, but for now, at a mutually agreed upon location).
 On Friday evening and Saturday morning and evening, personal prayer ministry will be available to you.
 There may also be the option of adding a session or two on Sunday.
 The rest of the time you are free to explore the area and enjoy the natural setting.

 Personal prayer ministry

 When a person feels discouraged, depressed, or burned out, or has experienced wounding of some kind, the experience of the presence of Jesus can bring light, life, and healing.
-Immanuel prayer ministry (see http://www.immanuelapproach.com), which grew out of Theophostic prayer ministry (see http://www.theophostic.com), is centered on the concept of inviting Jesus to show us His presence in the places we have not been aware of it, to bring truth and healing to those places.
+Immanuel prayer ministry (see http://www.immanuelapproach.com) and Theophostic prayer ministry (see http://www.theophostic.com) are both centered on the concept of inviting Jesus to show us His presence in the places we have not been aware of it, to bring truth and healing to those places.
 From the most seemingly minor experiences, to the most traumatic, Jesus can bring restoration and wholeness.
 Even post traumatic stress disorder (PTSD) and satanic ritual abuse (SRA) respond to Jesus’ healing touch.

 You are encouraged, but not required, to bring a prayer partner who can learn how to continue to support you after the weekend, especially if you are dealing with the ongoing need for healing from PTSD or SRA.